 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:background} we give a brief overview of quantum annealing, including a description of the two devices we will be using.
-Sec.~\ref{sec:methods} introduces the three optimization problems (for which QUBO mappings can be found in App.~\ref{appendix:mapping_mst},~\ref{appendix:mapping_gc}, and~\ref{appendix:mapping_info}), as well as the metrics and parameters used in the experimental runs.
+In Sec.~\ref{sec:background} we give a brief overview of quantum annealing.
+Further technical details including a description of the two devices we use can be found in App.~\ref{appendix:device_details}.
+Sec.~\ref{sec:methods} introduces the three optimization problems (for which QUBO mappings can be found in App.~\ref{appendix:mapping_mst},~\ref{appendix:mapping_gc}, and~\ref{appendix:mapping_info}), as well as the metrics and parameters used in the demonstration.
 We present results for the same set of instances solved on two different devices in Sec.~\ref{subsec:device_comp_results}, while Sec.~\ref{subsec:problem_comp} contains results for the three different problems solved on the newer device.
 The findings from these results, as well as future research avenues are discussed in Sec.~\ref{sec:discussion}.
 A summary of our main points and closing remarks can be found in Sec.~\ref{sec:conslusions}.

-\section{Background: Quantum Annealing}
+\section{BACKGROUND: QUANTUM ANNEALING}

 Quantum annealing is a quantum metaheuristic for optimization, and quantum annealers are quantum hardware designed to run this metaheuristic.
 Any classical cost function $C(x)$ that is a polynomial over binary variables $x\in\{0,1\}^n$ can, with the addition of auxiliary variables, be turned into a quadratic cost function.
 Problems with quadratic cost functions over binary variables without additional constraints are called quadratic unconstrained binary optimization (QUBO) problems, and are solvable by quantum annealers (subject to size constraints imposed by each particular device).